renatojuniorrs/interview-tests/en/python/TEST_2.md

 * I ⇄ A
 * T ⇄ R

 Applying the cipher **twice** returns the original text.
-This simple cipher is not suitable for real encryption, but it’s a great exercise for programming interviews.
+This simple cipher is not suitable for real encryption, but it’s a great exercise.

 ## 📝 Task